londonhackspace/ansible-demo/README.md

 ## How to use

-- Copy to your home dir
+- Copy to your home dir on adminstuff (the playbook relies on the list of hosts in /etc/ansible/hosts)
 - edit it, at least change jasper everywhere to yourusername!
 - check that it's only trying to do the dot files you want.
 - run with: